-How to calculate cost per mile as an owner-operator truck driver
+How to calculate cost per mile as an owner-operator

 A man in a flannel shirt checks his phone while sitting at a desk that holds a laptop, coffee mug and various pens.